maxijabase/mixUtilities/README.md

 ## Discord Mix

 A plugin that makes Discord announcements through an in-game command.
-Cvars that must be placed inside server.cfg:

-- discordmix_role "role"
-- discordmix_webhook "webhook link"
+Cvars are inside tf/cfg/sourcemod under the name of the plugin.
 To acquire the role code, mention it after a backslash: `\@role`, and copy the code that it generates.
 Make sure it is mentionable.
 Both role and webhook go between quotes.

 ## Connect String